ropensci-review-tools/autotest/README.md

 #> [3] "upper-case character parameter"
 ```

-The first involves conversion of a vector to a list-column
+One of these involves conversion of a vector to a list-column
 representation (via `I(as.list(<vec>))`).
 Relatively few packages accept
 this kind of input, even though doing so is relatively straightforward.
 The following lines demonstrate how these tests can be switched off when